8none1/lnl_telegram_bot/README.md

 At the top right you have a "Deploy" button.
 Click that and choose "New Deployment".

-Then you have to deal with this rather opaque dialog:
+Then you have to deal with this rather opaque dialogue:
 ![image](https://user-images.githubusercontent.com/6552931/233779648-5c5e3844-5d54-4e7d-bd65-f57bb6063313.png)

 Click the cog next to "Select Type" (yes, it does look like a column header and not a button) and choose "Web App":